Emmo00/persisty/README.md

 # persisty

-Simple Browser Local storage Abstraction.
+Simple Browser Local storage (and Session Storage) Abstraction.

-Helps you work with browser localStorage as a regular JavaScript object.
+Helps you work with browser localStorage (and sessionStorage) as a regular JavaScript object.
 It does this by allowing you use regular javascript object syntax.

 ## Installation